timothycdc/findata-kg/MIF_5_writeup.md

 Here, we focus more on the Rolling (Original) and Rolling (High-pass) bars, highlighted in red and green.
 The high-pass filter with KG shows a performance improvement (less MSE) across the industrials and material sectors.
 It is interesting to note that the MSE increased for the energy sector, which implies that the initial beliefs of the Energy sector being highly sensitive to `IR_10Y_GOV` and `CPI` may not be correct.
 This is a good example of how the PM can use the model to test their beliefs and adjust them accordingly.

-Interestingly, the high-pass filter with KG brings performance gains for many other sectors, such as Consumer Discretionary, Consumer Information Technology, among others, **despite the KG not accounting for relationships in these sectors**.
+Interestingly, the high-pass graph filter with KG brings performance gains for many other sectors, such as Consumer Discretionary, Consumer Information Technology, among others, **despite the KG not accounting for relationships in these sectors**.
 It can be posited that graph filtering process not only embeds structural knowledge (even partial or associative) but also stabilises the covariance estimates.

 Given the observed performance gains, it is reasonable to argue empirically that the graph-filtered returns yield more robust predictions due to this refinement effect, even in the absence of a fully specified causal model for all sectors.